chaseofthejungle/intro-to-spring-boot/README.md

 ```

 Use of either Spring Initialzr (or a similar tool) or manual typing/specification by the developer will be assumed for further examples in this guide involving adding dependencies.

+TODO: Add initial numbered sections for document and a Table of Contents.